 Con 3.
 No Guaranteed Revenue

 Another downside for free apps would be on the side of revenue and investment returns after market launch.
-While you can boast on the download numbers, you may end up without profits if there are no monetization strategies in place.
+While you can boast about the download numbers, you may end up without profits if there are no monetization strategies in place.

 2. Paid Apps

 Paid Apps are on the other side of the spectrum, sporting well-thought features and quality in terms of build and runtime that suits the investment.
-Here are some pros and cons for putting paid apps into the market:
+Here are some pros and cons of putting paid apps into the market:

 Pro 1.
 Ensured Loyalty and Better Engagement

-Paid apps have higher customer loyalty and this comes with the fact that paid apps have quality builds to boast, ensuring satisfaction.
+Paid apps have higher customer loyalty, and this comes with the fact that paid apps have quality builds to boast, ensuring satisfaction.
 With quality services and features applied to the app, it ensures the customer that they are getting their money’s worth, thus reducing the need to even switch to apps offered by your competitors.

-Another thing that you can guarantee is that you can also receive feedback to help you improve on the features of the app.
+Another thing that you can guarantee is that you can also receive feedback to help you improve the features of the app.
 You can be sure of their active engagement with you in the long run.

 Pro 2.
-Less Competition on the Market
+Less Competition in the Market

 With paid apps, you have a lesser competition compared to free apps.
 It is due to the higher standards offered by paid apps and coupled with customers being far more engaged and loyal to their investment.

 Pro 3.
-Guaranteed Return of Investment
+Guaranteed Return on Investment

 Con 1.
 Limited Monetization Options

 The notable downside with paid apps is that you only have one form of monetization.
 The idea of purchasing a paid app is to ensure that you only make one purchase to have the full product in your hands.
-Putting additional monetization options may end up being detrimental for you.
+Putting additional monetization options may end up being detrimental to you.